Skip to main content

 HR’s complete guide to employee development

-Professional development is an element of the employee experience that can often go overlooked.
-Access to opportunities for learning and development (L&D) is traditionally organized on an ad hoc basis.
-This means companies may not have a clearly structured employee development plan or access to metrics for growth tracking.
-Culture Amp data shows that employees who don’t have access to meaningful L&D opportunities are two times more likely to leave an organization within a year, and that development is the second most influential driver of engagement.
+While it’s a key element of the employee experience, professional development is often overlooked.
+Many companies lack a structured learning and development (L&D) strategy and formal career growth resources, and this could be holding them back.
+Culture Amp data shows that employees who don’t have access to meaningful L&D opportunities are two times more likely to leave an organization within a year.
+Development is the second most influential driver of engagement.

 1. Experience: On-the-job experiences that help employees grow (e.g., stretch tasks, special products, mentoring others, etc.)

-2. Exposure: Learning through observation (e.g., working with a coach, seeking feedback, shadowing, networking, etc.)
+2. Exposure: Learning through observation (e.g., working with a coach, seeking feedback, job shadowing, networking, etc.)

 3. Education: Structured learning (e.g., courses, books, conferences)